johno/johnotander.github.io/_posts/2014-03-08-strong-parameters-with-rails-4.md

 category: Rails
 ---

-I'm an advocate of the strong parameters in Rails 4, they're a long-awaited upgrade to the `attr_accessible`/`attr_protected` whitelist/blacklist paradigm that exists in Rails 3 to restrict mass assignment.
+I'm an advocate of strong parameters in Rails 4, they're a long-awaited upgrade to the `attr_accessible`/`attr_protected` whitelist/blacklist paradigm that exists in the prior versions of Rails to restrict mass assignment.
 In Rails, a mass assignment occurs when the `update_attributes` method is called on a model and an `ActiveModel::MassAssignmentSecurity::Error ` error is raised if a protected attribute is attempted to be mass assigned.

 ### In the model?
 That doesn't sound MVC.